pdssp/pdssp-crawler/README.md

 In both cases, metadata ingested into the PDSSP STAC Catalog are compliant to the STAC data model and STAC extensions, including the Solar System STAC extension.

+> :warning: The PDSSP Crawler is under development, and the current version is not fully fonctional nor stable.
 See the [online documentation](https://pdssp.github.io/pdssp-crawler) for more information.

-## Development

-> :warning: The PDSSP Crawler is under development, and the current version is not fully fonctional nor stable.

 ## Installation